-In the TPTP-based divisions, a wall clock time limit was imposed for each problem.
+In the TPTP-based divisions a time limit is imposed for each problem.
 The minimal time limit for each problem is 120s.
 The maximal time limit for each problem is determined using the relationship used for determining the number of problems, with the minimal number of problems as the NumberOfProblems.
 The time limit is chosen as a reasonable value within the range allowed, and is announced at the competition.
 There were no CPU time limits (i.e., using all cores on the CPU made sense).

-In the SLH division, a CPU time limit was imposed for each problem.
+In the SLH division a CPU time limit is imposed for each problem.
 The minimal time limit per problem was 15s and the maximal time limit per problem was 90s.
 The time limit was chosen as a reasonable value within the range allowed, and was announced at the competition.
+In CASC-J11 a wall clock time limit was imposed for each problem, and there were no CPU time limits (i.e., using all cores made sense).

-In the LTB division, wall clock time limits are imposed.
+In the LTB division wall clock time limits are imposed.
 For each batch there might be a wall clock time limit for each problem, provided in the configuration section at the start of each batch.
 If there is a wall clock time limit for each problem, the minimal limit for each problem is 15s, and the maximal limit for each problem is 90s.
-For each batch there is an overall wall clock time limit, provided in the configuration section at the start of each batch.
+For each batch there might be an overall wall clock time limit, provided in the configuration section at the start of each batch.
 The overall limit is proportional to the number of problems in the batch, e.g., (but not necessarily) the batch's per-problem time limit multiplied by the number of problems in the batch.

-before starting the first problem of a batch (e.g., preloading and analysing the batch axioms), and times spent between the end of an attempt on a problem and the starting of the next (e.g., learning from a proof just found), are not part of the times taken on the individual problems, but are part of the overall time taken.
+Time spent before starting the first problem of a batch (e.g., preloading and analysing the batch axioms), and times spent between the end of an attempt on a problem and the starting of the next (e.g., learning from a proof just found), are not part of the times taken on the individual problems, but are part of the overall time taken.
 There are no CPU time limits.